kamax-matrix/mxisd/docs/faq.md

 Identity in Matrix is one of the most difficult topic, mainly as it has not received much love in the past years.

-We have tried our best to put together documentation that requires almost no knowledge of Matrix inner workings to get a first basic setup running and it is important you read the documentation in the right order:
+We have tried our best to put together documentation that requires almost no knowledge of Matrix inner workings to get a first basic setup running which relies on you reading the documentation in the right order:
 - [The  Concepts](concepts.md) in few words.
 - [Getting Started](getting-started.md) step-by-step to a minimal working install.
-- [Architecture](architecture.md) overview to see how components fit together.
 - [Identity stores](stores/README.md) you wish to fetch data from.
-- [Features](features) you are interested of enabling that will use your Identity store data.
+- [Features](features) you are interested in that will use your Identity store(s) data.

 **IMPORTANT**: Be aware that mxisd tries to fit within the current protocol and existing products and basic understanding of the Matrix protocol is required for some advanced features.